avishek-choudhary/Music-Store-Analysis/README.md

 The results of the project are as follows:

 * The most popular genre of music is pop.
-* The most popular artist is Taylor Swift.
+* The most popular artist is Queens.
 * The most popular song is "Despacito" by Luis Fonsi and Daddy Yankee.
 * The average price of an album is $10.
 * The most popular country for music purchases is the United States.